-Design Meets Business is a 6-week, part-time online program, designed for senior product and design leaders who want level-up the perceived value of design inside their organization.
+Design Meets Business is a 6-week, part-time online workshop, designed for seasoned product managers and designers who want level-up the perceived value of design inside their organization.
 Participants will learn how to design for business impact, by embracing the overlaps of design and business.
+You'll get:

-Design Meets Business is a comprehensive overview of how design and product leaders at companies like Apple, IDEO, InVision, USAA, etc. apply known business and design approaches to influence the cultures of decision-making.
-With a focus on deliberate practice and quality-interactions between participants, Design Meets Business assembles leaders facing similar challenges to share and develop through communities of practice.
+Design Meets Business is a comprehensive overview of how design and product leaders at companies like Apple, IDEO, InVision, USAA, etc. apply known business and design methodologies to influence the cultures of decision-making.
+With a focus on practical tools and quality-interactions between participants, Design Meets Business assembles leaders facing similar challenges to share and develop their skills.

-The program is designed for product and design leaders working with senior stakeholders, features relevant and proven examples from leaders across industry, and is completely virtual, so participants can participate from any location.
+The program is designed for product and design leaders working with or apsiring to work with senior stakeholders.
+Featuring relevant and proven examples from leaders across industry, this program is completely virtual, so participants can participate from any location.